fnc12/sqlite_orm/CONTRIBUTING.md

 If your pull request contains commits that are not yours, then you should use the following technique to fix the bad merge in your branch:

-    git checkout master
+    git checkout dev
-    git pull upstream master
+    git pull upstream dev
     git checkout -b feature/9999-make-perfect-take-2
     git cherry-pick ...
         (pick only your commits from your original pull request in ascending chronological order) squash your changes to a single commit if there is more than one (see above) git push -u origin feature/9999-make-perfect-take-2:feature/9999-make-perfect

-This procedure will apply only your commits in order to the current master, then you will squash them to a single commit, and then you force push your local feature/9999-make-perfect-take-2 into remote feature/9999-make-perfect which represents your pull request, replacing all the commits with the new one.
+This procedure will apply only your commits in order to the current dev, then you will squash them to a single commit, and then you force push your local feature/9999-make-perfect-take-2 into remote feature/9999-make-perfect which represents your pull request, replacing all the commits with the new one.